About Hudson

 Where to live

-Hudson offers a mix of historic river-area homes, polished suburban neighborhoods, and premium golf and acreage communities.
-Depending on whether you want walkability and downtown character, easy I-94 access, or a higher-end setting near the St. Croix, these are the areas buyers ask about most.
+Hudson offers a mix of historic river-area homes, polished suburban neighborhoods, and premium golf and acreage communities, so the best fit depends on how you want to live, commute, and spend your time.

 If you're searching for the best neighborhood in Hudson, WI, the honest answer is that it depends on your lifestyle, your budget, and how close you want to be to the river, downtown, or the highway corridor.